rubygems/rubygems.github.io/_posts/2019-02-02-december-2018-updates.md

 author: Stephanie Morillo
 ---

 Welcome to the RubyGems monthly update!
 As part of our efforts at [Ruby Together](http://rubytogether.org), we publish a recap of the work that we've done the previous month.
-Read on to find out what updates were made to RubyGems and RubyGems.org in October.
+Read on to find out what updates were made to RubyGems and RubyGems.org in December.

 ## rubygems.org news